HEALTH AND SOCIAL CARE

 Apprenticeships provide work related training opportunities for your staff.

-They offer them the chance to gain a National Vocational Qualification up to level 2 plus the technical skills and knowledge for your industry.
+They offer them the chance to gain a Diploma in Health and Social care at level 2 plus the technical skills and knowledge for your industry.

-They also help with development of additional skills (known as key skills) in communication and application of number.
+They also help with development of additional skills (known as Functional skills) in English and Maths

-They also help them to gain additional skills (known as key skills) in communication and application of number.
+They also help them to gain additional skills (known as functional skills) in English and Maths.

 Candidate Recruitment Requirements